JustGoodOldHaroldHere/PlexConfiguration/general.md

 ### Automagic updates

-now you can use the likes of livepatch but here is another solution
+now you can use the likes of livepatch and here is another solution (I use both this and livepatch)

 install package
 ```